Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

 ### Controller Setup

-the DDJ-SX2 uses a sysex to go into serato mode, so we trick the controller into "this is Serato". no extra setup is involved.
+the DDJ-SX2 uses a SysEx to go into Serato mode, so we trick the controller into "this is Serato". no extra setup is involved.

 ## What's implemented?